top of page

 We now have the fifth generation of our family working with apples, which started in 1927 when William Brice bought Mockbeggar Farm in North Kent.
 He was a pioneer and became one of the top fruit farmers in the country.
 His son Joe Brice continued the great work and diversified just before the 'invasion' of French apples in the 1970s.
 I can remember driving round the farm with him during holidays, testing the fruit to make sure it tasted good!
 My uncles, Simon and Peter Brice, expanded the work until they retired, when my brother, John Myatt, took over and still farms on the original site with his daughters Alex & Hannah.
 They continue to win awards for their fruit.

 The Myatt side of our family has been traced back to 1430 - generations of farmers.
-So you could says it's in the blood!
+So you could say it's in the blood!

 Most of the fruit we press is donated & would otherwise go to waste, but we have also been given the tenancy of an orchard which belongs to Christ Church.
 There are some very old trees which hadn't been tended for many years.
 So we are now able to press our own fruit as well.